 For over 25 years, the Caring Together program has helped women overcome substance abuse and start a new life without drugs and alcohol.
 Managed by the Department of Psychiatry, the Caring Together program addresses the underlying causes of addiction through a multi-disciplinary approach that helps women return as productive members of the community.
-Learn more about Caring Together.

 Healing Hurt People is a hospital-based violence intervention program designed to reduce re-injury and retaliation among youths ages 8 to 30 in Philadelphia.
 It is the cornerstone program of Drexel's Center for Nonviolence and Social Justice, whose mission is to decrease violence and trauma through public health policy, practice research and training.
-Learn more about Healing Hurt People.

 Women face many challenges and barriers after leaving jail or prison.
 Working Together for Women is special recovery focused treatment program for women who have struggled with alcohol and/or drugs in the past and are now returning to the community.
-Learn more about Working Together for Women.

 Back to Top